 Det här är en gammal arkiverad spelning

-Their Neo-Psychedelia sound has often been compared by the media to acts such as The Velvet Underground, My Bloody Valentine, The Jesus and Mary Chain, The Raveonettes, Black Rebel Motorcycle Club and Serena Maneesh.
-Although in a tongue-in-cheek the band's frontman Henrik Bjornsson defines it as "a cross be...
+Their neo-psychedelia sound has often been compared by the media to acts such as The Velvet Underground, My Bloody Valentine, The Jesus and Mary Chain, Black Rebel Motorcycle Club and Serena Maneesh.
+Although, in a tongue-in-cheek statement, the band's frontman Henrik Björnsson defines it as "a cross between Simon and Garfunkel".

 Wall of Death, together since April 2010, is now ranked among the principal exponents of the new European post-psychedelic rock scene.

 Inspired by the scintillating understatement of the Velvet Underground, the esthetics of Pink Floyd, the stridency of Neu and the Silver Apples, this trio of Gabriel (vocals, guitar, sitar), Brice (keyboard, vocals) and Adam (drums) draws us into their somber, troubling world of uncertainty, perpetually seeking the keys to its future in the ruins of the past.

 With roots extending from America to old-world European culture, Wall of Death creates a sound that is powerful, heavy, haunting and visionary.

 A synthesizer reaching deep into the bass register, an acid-tinged guitar drenched with ech...

 There are two bands from the UK called The Lucid Dream.